SnapXL/SnapX/.github/CONTRIBUTING.md

 - Use the Bug & Feature Issue templates and provide all the required information.
 - Be as detailed as possible and include screenshots wherever possible.
 This will help reproduce your bug or understand your feature request.
 - Do not create GitHub issues with AI.
+- Do not bump SnapX's version in conventional pull requests.
+Only release branches like `develop`, `alpha`, and `beta` can do that.

 ## Contributing Code